 Volatility Shares will begin trading the first-ever Solana futures ETFs tomorrow.
-The two ETFs, Volatility Shares’ Solana ETF (SOLZ) and Volatility Shares’ 2x Solana ETF (SOLT), will offer both standard and leveraged exposure to futures contracts of the token.
+The two ETFs, Volatility Shares’ Solana ETF (SOLZ) and Volatility Shares’ 2x Solana ETF (SOLT), will offer both standard and leveraged exposure to the token’s futures contracts.

 The ETFs come after months of regulatory groundwork and the successful listing of these products on the Depository Trust & Clearing Corporation (DTCC) in late February.